davidshare/AWS-Projects/terraform/VPC-3-their-architecture/README.md

 # Todo

 To deploy the 3-tier architecture using Terraform:
+1. Create the s3 bucket and dynamodb table to hold the state and state lock manually

-1. Clone this repository to your local machine
+2. Clone this repository to your local machine
 ```bash
   git clone git@github.com:davidshare/AWS-Projects.git
 ```

-2. Navigate to the project directory
+3. Navigate to the project directory
 ```bash
   terraform/VPC-3-their-architecture` directory.
 ```
-3. Update the Terraform variable files (`*.tfvars`) in the `environments` directory with your desired configuration for each environment (e.g., production, staging).
+4. Update the Terraform variable files (`*.tfvars`) in the `environments` directory with your desired configuration for each environment (e.g., production, staging).

-4. Run the `terraform.sh` script to initialize Terraform:
+5. Run the `terraform.sh` script to initialize Terraform:

 ```bash
 ./terraform.sh <environment> init